Killswitch Engage: Atonement (2017–2023)

+In March of 2017, the band toured Australia / New Zealand in celebration of Alive or Just Breathing 15th anniversary playing it in its entirety.Fallujah served as support.
+Following this Killswitch Engage embarked on an extensive North American co headlining tour with Anthrax in the Spring dubbed the "Killthrax Tour."
 On August 30, 2017, the band announced on their Instagram page that they were in the process of demoing material for their upcoming eighth studio album.
-They also went on a 15th anniversary tour for Alive or Just Breathing, once again playing it in its entirety.

-In April 2018, it was revealed that their former singer Howard Jones will appear on their new album performing a duet with Jesse Leach during a song that was revealed to be titled "The Signal Fire".
+Due to the success of the first Killthrax tour with Anthrax the two went on a second tour North American co headlining tour together in early 2018.
+In April 2018, it was revealed that their former singer Howard Jones would appear on their new album performing a duet with Leach for the song "The Signal Fire".

-The band cancelled their tour dates from April 26 to May 5 due to vocalist Jesse Leach undergoing surgery on his vocal cords.
-Following his successful surgery, the band then supported Iron Maiden on their Leagcy of The Best World Tour.
+The band cancelled their tour dates from April 26 to May 5 due to Leach undergoing surgery on his vocal cords.
+Following his successful surgery, the band then supported Iron Maiden on their Legacy of The Best World Tour from May to August.
 While on the tour Leach began to experience writer’s block.
 By the end of tour, Dutkiewicz took him aside and offered words of inspiration.
-Leach recalled “I shared my unfinished lyrics, and he said, ‘You don’t even need all of these.
-Keep it simple.’,” Leach added “I was stressed out.
+Leach recalled, “I shared my unfinished lyrics, and he said, 'You don’t even need all of these.
+Keep it simple."
+Leach added, "I was stressed out.
 I was insecure.
 A lot was going on in my head between writer’s block and the surgery.
-It was amazing to have a friend and producer like Adam mentally slap me upside the face and encourage me.”
+It was amazing to have a friend and producer like Adam mentally slap me upside the face and encourage me."
+On June 4, 2018, it was announced that the band had signed with Metal Blade Records to release their next album, after releasing their previous six albums through RoadRunner.

 During an interview with the Wall of Sound: Up Against the Wall podcast in October 2018, Jesse Leach revealed more details about the song with former singer Howard Jones stating, "He does a verse.
 I do a verse.
 We sing the chorus together.
 It's a real heavy shitkicker."
 He also mentioned that the song was inspired by Howard's new band name Light the Torch and their friendship.
 On April 24, 2019, the band posted on their Instagram that the follow-up to the 2016 album Incarnate would be released in the autumn.
-During the spring of 2019, the band went on tour alongside Parkway Drive.
+During the spring of 2019, the band went on tour an co headlining tour alongside Parkway Drive dubbed the "Collapse the World Tour."